Getting Started in Farming: Inheriting a Farm

 Holding the land as an investment is another option for heirs.
 Those who decide to own the land can choose from several different management techniques, each one involving different amounts of time and effort.
 Some people enjoy being active in running the farm and others prefer not to be involved.

 Cash renting is one of the least demanding options for the owner.
-This kind of arrangement involves finding a tenant, paying taxes, and a few other minor ownership duties.
+This kind of arrangement involves finding a tenant, paying property taxes, and a few other minor ownership duties.
 A farm may use a whole farm rental rate, which would include all the land on the farm.
 Or a farm may be rented for a fixed amount per cropland acre with a different rental rate for pasture or buildings.
 Typically, whole farm rental rates are lower than cropland rental rates.

-In a crop-share lease, the tenant and landlord split some of the expenses and the yield.
+In a crop-share lease, the tenant and landowner split some of the expenses and the yield.
 The exact division is a matter of negotiation.
 Landowners also have the option of a flexible lease, which can be a combination of both the cash and crop-share features.

 Once again, the best rental arrangement depends on each situation.
 In some cases, other factors outside the rented property may need to be considered, such as snow removal, property upkeep, and maintenance.